FrankMejzlik/audibro/README.md

 # Unfortunately I was unable to attach twice to the same mapped output device from two different containers
 ```

-Having done that, you should see a UI in the sender terminal.
+Having done that, you should see the UIs in all the terminals.

 ![AudiBro TUI](docs/img/audibro-tui-playing.png)